 Our global team of highly skilled engineers has extensive semiconductor development experience, including expertise in analog design, test and process technology.
-As of August 31, 2020, we had approximately 484 employees dedicated to research and development, with centers in the United States, Europe, South America, Japan and India.
-Our engineering team has contributed to nearly doubling our intellectual property portfolio over the last three years, further strengthening our position in our target markets.
+As of December 25, 2020, we had approximately 509 employees dedicated to research and development, with centers in the United States, Europe, South America, Japan and India.
+Our engineering team has contributed to a nearly 65% increase in our intellectual property portfolio over the last three years, further strengthening our position in our target markets.